-We label each hybrid orbital as \mathbf{sp}^3 , since the orbitals are the result of the combination of one s and three p orbitals on one atom (fig. 2.9).
+We label each hybrid orbital as sp^3 , since the orbitals are the result of the combination of one s and three p orbitals on one atom (fig. 2.9).
 Each hybrid orbital combines the properties of its s and p orbital parents.

-The theory of orbital hybridization is an attempt to explain how in CH4 for example, there can be four equivalent bonds directed to the corners of a tetrahedron.
+The theory of orbital hybridization is an attempt to explain how in CH_4 for example, there can be four equivalent bonds directed to the corners of a tetrahedron.
 Another outcome of hybrid orbital theory is that hybrid orbitals are more extended in space than any of the atomic orbitals from which they are formed.
-This important observation means that greater overlap can be achieved between C and H in CH4, for instance, and stronger bonds result than without hybridized orbitals.
+This important observation means that greater overlap can be achieved between C and H in CH_4 , for instance, and stronger bonds result than without hybridized orbitals.

 Fig. 2.9.
-Types of orbital hybridization: $a \longrightarrow \mathrm{sp} - \mathrm{hybridization}; b \longrightarrow \mathrm{sp}^2 - \mathrm{hybridization}; c \longrightarrow \mathrm{sp}^3 - \mathrm{hybridization}$
+Types of orbital hybridization: $a - \text{sp} - \text{hybridization}; b - \text{sp}^2 - \text{hybridization}; c - \text{sp}^3 - \text{hybridization}$